Quick Answer

 For app downloads, static QR codes are usually the better choice.
 Your app store URLs stay stable, and you want codes on packaging and marketing materials to work reliably without service dependencies.

-Dynamic codes make sense only if you need to change destinations frequently—rare for app download links.
+Dynamic codes make sense only if you need to change destinations frequently, which is rare for app download links.
 For a detailed comparison, see Static vs Dynamic QR Codes.

 Setting Up a QR Code for App Downloads